AAFC-BICoE/rpmout/README.md

      rpmout <args> <rootDir0>...<rootDirN>
      default <rootDir>=/
      Args:
-     -outputFormat="html": Values: html|json|txt|latex
+     -R=false: Find R packages (only works with LaTeX right now) -outputFormat="html": Values: html|json|txt|latex
-     -header="This is a header"; default: empty string ""
+     -header="This is a header"; default: "Installed Software"
      Example:  rpmout -outputFormat=html /opt /usr/local

-###Misc###
+###LaTeX###

+The LaTeX output right now is the only one that includes R packages.

+To generate a PDF from the LaTeX output:
+Right now, the LaTeX file produced by rpmout, rpmoutlatex2pdf.sh, and rpmout.R all need to be in the same directory (to be fixed):
+    # generate LaTeX for all RPMs and all R packages system:
+    $ ./rpmout -R -outputFormat=latex > sample.tex
+    # generate PDF (takes a minute or so...)
+    $ ./rpmoutlatex2pdf.sh sample.tex
+    # display PDF file
+    $ acroread all.pdf

+###Dependencies###
-Note that the 'rpm' program (http://www.rpm.org/max-rpm/rpm.8.html) needs to be in your PATH
+* The 'rpm' program (http://www.rpm.org/max-rpm/rpm.8.html) needs to be in your PATH
+* If you want 'R' packages, the 'R' command needs to be in your PATH
+* 'rpmoutlatex2pdf.sh' needs a reasonable modern instance of 'tex/LaTeX' installed ** The LaTeX packages: longtable,microtype,savetrees, fancyhdr, datetime, hyperref, seqsplit, color, makeidx

-rpmout is a 64bit compiled on Fedora 18 binary, go version devel +d58997478ec6 Mon Apr 08 00:09:35 2013 -0700 linux/amd64
+rpmout is a 64bit compiled on Fedora 18 binary, go version go1.3 linux/amd64

 ###Sample output###